Who is David DePape? Pelosi attack suspect reveled in conspiracy theories

-SAN FRANCISCO (KRON) — A 42-year-old Berkeley man is accused of breaking into House Speaker Nancy Pelosi’s San Francisco house and beating her husband with a hammer before dawn Friday.
+SAN FRANCISCO (KRON) — A 42 year-old Berkeley, California, man is accused of breaking into House Speaker Nancy Pelosi’s San Francisco house and beating her husband with a hammer before dawn Friday.

+San Francisco Police Chief William Scott identified the man as David Wayne DePape.

 Here’s what we know so far about DePape.